bahodge/tomb-of-annihilation/sessions/Session 38.md

 [[Indy]] heads tot he showers and overhears a [[Yuan-ti]] talking about a black opal crown.
 She says that she thinks that is how they can summon [[Dendar]] and that they are losing faith in [[Raj'nisi]].

 We all head back to our cells.

+---
+ The next day, no work today.
+We have meetings with [[Yahru]].
+He will meet with us in the columned hallway.